AT-Publishing/website/_howto/2020-04-06-bitfinex-app.md

 {% amp700cloud page.image[0] %}

-Get the Bitfinex app and install it.
+The real **Bitfinex App Store** identity (developer ID) is `Bitfinex`.

-The Bitfinex phone app is available from the Google Play or iTunes with the **developer ID 'Bitfinex'**.
+Get the Bitfinex app from Google Play or iTunes and install it.
+If you use Android, the page for the genuine Bitfinex app on Google Play should look similar to what you see on the screenshot below.

-Do not download cryptocurrency trading apps from unknown sources.
+Never download cryptocurrency trading apps from unknown sources.

 {% amp700cloud page.image[2] %}